The annual Callum Macdonald Memorial Award is for the publisher of an outstanding example of pamphlet poetry published during the previous year.

 The winning pamphlet's poet is invited to the Harvard Centre for Hellenic Studies in Greece in July 2017 as Michael Marks Poet in Residence.

 The winner was announced at the Callum Macdonald Memorial Award Ceremony on Thursday 11 May 2017.
 Read more about the 2017 winners in our news story.

-The judging considers the pamphlet as a complete entity, taking account of the quality of the poetry, the design, and the physical production.
+The judging considers the pamphlet of no more than 38 pages as a complete entity, taking account of the quality of the poetry, the design, and the physical production.

 The decision of the judging panel is final and no correspondence regarding the pamphlets, shortlist or winner will be considered.

 Publishers may submit up to three pamphlets, which should be no less than six or more than 36 pages in length, not including preliminaries.
 Bindings should be limp cover, folded, rather than case bound.